thenumbernine/Tensor/README.md

 - `::ReplaceInner<T>` = replaces this tensor's Inner with a new type, T.
 - `::ReplaceScalar<T>` = create a type of this nesting of tensor templates, except with the scalar-most type replaced by T.
 - `::ExpandIthIndex<i>` = produce a type with only the storage at the i'th index replaced with expanded storage.
 Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.
 So a sym's ExpandIthIndex<0> or <1> would produce a vec-of-vec.  a sym-of-vec's ExpandIthIndex<2> would return the same type, and a vec-of-sym's ExpandIthIndex<0> would return the same type.
+- `::ExpandAllIndexes<>` = produce a type with all storage replaced with expanded storage.
+Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.
+Equivalent to `T::ExpandIthIndex<0>::...::ExpandIthIndex<T::rank-1>`.

 Tensor Template Helpers (subject to change)
 - `is_tensor_v<T>` = is it a tensor storage type?
 - `is_vec_v<T>` = is it a _vec<T,N>?
 - `is_sym_v<T>` = is it a _sym<T,N>?
 - `is_asym_v<T>` = is it a _asym<T,N>?
-- `ExpandAllIndexes<T>` = produce a type with all storage replaced with expanded storage.
-Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.

 Constructors:
 - `()` = initialize elements to {}, aka 0 for numeric types.